00alexbear-a11y/fieldsnaps/replit.md

-# Construction Photo PWA
+# FieldSnaps - Construction Photo PWA

 ## Overview
-This Progressive Web App (PWA) is designed as an Apple-inspired, premium tool for construction professionals to capture and document job sites.
+FieldSnaps is an Apple-inspired, premium Progressive Web App (PWA) designed for construction professionals to capture and document job sites.
 Its core purpose is to provide an extremely simple, offline-reliable, and effortless photo documentation experience, focusing on instant photo capture, smart compression, auto-timestamping, and efficient project organization.
 The app aims for complete offline functionality, touch optimization for work gloves, and reliability in challenging environments.

 ## User Preferences
 - **Communication style**: I prefer simple language and direct answers.